Geoffrey-42/WNqErkVjBIDRXi9D/README.md

 ## Results
 High accuracy of the models in predicting page flipping actions was observed on the test set, showcasing their effectiveness.

-Through the applicatio of either transfer learning or a custom lightweight CNN architecture the mobile app can achieve fully automatic and fast document scanning, rendering it a valuable tool for diverse user groups.
+Through the application of either transfer learning or a custom lightweight CNN architecture, the mobile app can achieve fully automatic and fast document scanning, rendering it a valuable tool for diverse user groups.

 ## Features